diegoagd10/langchain/README.md

 - python-dotenv: For loading environment variables from .env file.
 - ipykernel: For running Jupyter notebooks.
 - langchain_community: For community-contributed document loaders and integrations.
+- pypdf: For loading and processing PDF documents.
+- bs4: BeautifulSoup for web scraping and HTML parsing.
+- arxiv: For loading documents from ArXiv.
+- pymupdf: Alternative PDF processing library.

 ## Environment Variables